tracsman/AzureCT/README.md

-# HybridTool
-Azure Hybrid Availability Tool
+# Azure Hybrid Availability Tool

 ## Overview
-This tool displays availability statistics for a newly built Windows VM on a Hybrid connected Network.
+This tool collects, stores, and displays availability statistics for a newly built Windows VM on a Hybrid connected Network.

 ## Tool Usage
 ### Prerequisites
-This tool has some perquisites to be in place before using this tool:
+This tool has some perquisites that must be in place before using this tool:
-- Hybrid Network in Azure (either VPN or ExpressRoute)
+- Hybrid Network in Azure (either VPN or ExpressRoute) connected to a remote (usually "on-prem") network
-- A New Windows VM on the Azure network reachable from the on-prem network
+- A New Azure VM, running Windows Server 2012 or greater, on the Azure network reachable from the on-prem network
-- A client PC running PowerShell 3.0 or greater on the on-prem side
+- A client PC running PowerShell 3.0 or greater on the on-prem network that can reach the Azure VM

 ### Installation Instructions
 1. Download the Github folders to your local client PC